open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

 > skip this step.

 We will deploy a second registry into our Kubernetes cluster to use it as target registry for the transfer.
-Create a file called `registry.yaml` in the root of your repository and copy the following manifests into it:
+Create a file called `registry.yaml` and copy the following manifests into it:

 ```yaml
 # Deployment for the zot registry